 What is General Anesthesia and Why?

-Means you are completely asleep, sitting still.
-Why — so you are comfortable, and the surgical team can perform in an optimal environment.
-This allows surgical quality and proficiency — providing you with the very best chance for an ideal outcome.
+Means you are completely asleep.
+So you are comfortable, and the surgical team can perform in an optimal environment.
+This allows surgical quality and proficiency, providing you with the very best chance for an ideal outcome.

-A true or real general anesthesia has you asleep with a breathing tube allowing you to be asleep, your airway is protected, and provides the safest environment.
-Most other practitioners provide a “Deep Anesthesia” where you are heavily sedated, your airway is held open by chin support, and you usually are moving somewhat during the procedure.
-You are given drugs, such as versed, to provide strong anesthesia so you feel like you are put to sleep.
+A true or real general anesthesia has you asleep with a breathing tube, your airway is protected, and provides the safest environment.
+Most other practitioners provide a “deep anesthesia” where you are heavily sedated, your airway is held open by chin support, and you are usually moving during the procedure.
+You are given drugs, such as versed to provide strong anesthesia so you feel like you are put to sleep.

 For simpler procedures — we offer a version of this — we call it IV sedation.
-You are sedated, not fully asleep, but typically very comfortable for the procedure.
+You are sedated, not fully asleep (“twilight sleep”), but typically very comfortable for the procedure.

-- Dr. Loetscher has been trained to provide this full anesthesia (The program at Ohio State University is known for this training).
+- Dr. Loetscher has been trained to provide this full anesthesia.
 He is board certified by the American Board of Dental Anesthesiologists.

 - We utilize an additional anesthesiologist — a board certified MD anesthesiologist at least once a week for our complex procedures, elderly patients, and those with challenging health issues.